Number to Roman Numerals Converter

 Convert numbers to Roman numerals with ease and precision

-Text to Decimal
+Text to Octal

-Convert text to decimal representation effortlessly
+Convert text to octal representation effortlessly